Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Key steps in the CVA proposal process include:

-Initial Assessment: Evaluating the company's financial position and the viability of continuing operations.
+Initial Assessment involves evaluating the company's financial position and the viability of continuing operations.

-Engagement of an Insolvency Practitioner: To act as a nominee and oversee the proposal process.
+Engagement of a Licensed Insolvency Practitioner authorised by the Insolvency Service to act as a nominee and oversee the proposal process under Part 1 of the Insolvency Act 1986.

-Development of the Proposal: Outlining the terms, including how debts will be restructured.
+Development of the Proposal involves outlining the terms, including how debts will be restructured.

-Creditor and Shareholder Meetings: To vote on the proposal, approval requires a 75% majority by value of creditors voting.
+Creditor and Shareholder Meetings to vote on the proposal, with approval requiring a 75% majority by value of creditors voting whilst ensuring compliance with the procedures established under Part 1 of the Insolvency Act 1986.

-Implementation and Monitoring: Once approved, the arrangement is managed by the practitioner until all terms are fulfilled or the company is dissolved.
+Implementation and Monitoring ensures that once approved, the arrangement is managed by the licensed insolvency practitioner until all terms are fulfilled or the company is dissolved.

 Benefits of a Company Voluntary Arrangement